 Heavens*onEarth releases Godel and updates Heidegger

-Heavens*onEarth has releases Godel, an ensemble for Reaktor featuring three fully polyphonic arpeggiators.
+Heavens*onEarth has released Godel, an ensemble for Reaktor featuring three fully polyphonic arpeggiators.

 They all can play notes from MIDI, from mouse clicks on the polyphonic screen color keyboard, from the built-in chord generators, and from notes stored in snapshots.
 Also they all can arpeggiate each other!
 Here’s the main panel, designed to be as compact as possible.
 It easily fits in any display.